fkinoshita/fkinoshita.github.io/content/articles/lisp.md

 | Integer    | The number 5, 0, or -120. |
 | Symbol     | a name made out of a string of characters.
 Example: FOO, BAR, or ONE-TWO. |
 | Nil        | Representing "nothing". |
-| Pair       | A pair have two elements, they can be integers, symbols, nil or another pair.
+| Pair       | A pair has two elements, they can be integers, symbols, nil or another pair.
 Example: (X .
 Y).

 From here we can start to mix these up to create more complex structures.